 The groundwork of building healthy relationships starts with viewing each other as equals!
 And that goes for ANY relationship!
 You can openly discuss things that are important to you, you make compromises, and you can trust each other when you’re apart.
 You’re also not afraid to share those things you’re suuuuper embarrassed about — whether you wear a nightguard or still sometimes pee the bed — because you know they will love you no matter what!
 A true David and Patrick combo!

 Speaking of David and Patrick, as wonderful and accepting as their relationship is, they def had some extra hurdles to overcome.
 When Patrick decided it was time to come out to his parents (even though they kinda sorta already knew, oops), David didn’t rush anything and instead just made sure his man knew he was there for him!
 Their relationship reached a whole other level with that “we’ll get through it together” attitude.

 So, if you’re also navigating an LGBTQIA2S+ relationship, remember that there are some specific things both you and your partner can do to keep things healthy and safe!

 1. You Learn About Your Partner’s Identity & Sexuality

-Whichever gender identities and sexual orientations you and your partner(s) fall under, it’s important to be informed on how you can best support each other!
+It’s important to be informed on how you and your partner(s) can best support each other, which means learning all about each other’s gender identities and sexual orientations.
 Being able to help each other with coming out, transitioning, or anything in between starts with knowing as much as you can about what the other is going through.